 Are there other shops on campus?

-The Makerspace is networked with many departmental shops across the campuses that have considerable fabrication capabilities.
+The Collaboratory is networked with many departmental shops across the campuses that have considerable fabrication capabilities.
 We aim to complement these shops with a flexible, multi-use space to foster a cross-disciplinary design and fabrication community, as well as providing entry-level workshops and events open to all, while connecting users to other campus shops when more specialized capabilities are required.

 What is the bed size of the Flashforge 3D printers?